 Synonymous with road trip vibes, the Ring Road, Iceland is a must-do drive for those looking for spectacular scenery.
 The Ring Road is in fact the nickname of Route 1, Iceland’s main motorway.

-Since most of Iceland's interior is uninhabitable wilderness, this highway only goes around the populated coastal areas.
-Circling the country, along the way you’ll find the most popular tourist attractions.
+This route loops the island in a full circle, skirting around Iceland's central, uninhabited highlands.
+Along the way around the Ring Road, you’ll find the most popular tourist attractions.
 This includes the Seljalandsfoss and Skógafoss waterfalls, Dyrhólaey cliffs, and Jökulsárlón glacier lagoon.

 If you're planning an Icelandic road trip, it’s likely you’ll end up on this route, whether you’re doing the full circle or a shorter trip.